zeroluck/docs/sources/reference/oxd/index.md

 ### Discovery

 In order to retrieve the according endpoint information belonging to a registered resource use the command `discovery`.
+Furthermore, it returns the supported scopes as well as the response types, the grant types, and the subject types.

 * Request: